-How to Turn a Square Bum Into a Round One: From Flat to Fabulous
+How to Turn a Square Bum Into a Round One – From Flat to Fabulous

 square butt

-If you’re looking to turn your square bum into a round one, you’re in the right place!
 We’ve all heard the saying, “you are what you eat,” but what if we told you that you can also shape what you’ve got?
 With the right combination of exercises, nutrition, and determination, it’s possible to sculpt the bum of your dreams.

-But what makes round butts so attractive?
+But what is it makes round butts so attractive?

 We’re glad you asked!